Ball Bros. Glass Manufacturing Company (1886-1922)

 ADVERTISEMENT

 Ball Bros was the best-known fruit jar (canning jar) manufacturer in the world, but also made a wide variety of other glass containers for the packaging industry during its long history.
-(See this page on Ball Perfect Mason jars, their best known and most heavily-produced jar).
+(See this page on Ball Perfect Mason jars, their best known and most heavily-produced fruit jar).

 Many jars that have been made by Ball over the years might be termed “generic” jars, that is, different types of plain, unlettered glass jars (and bottles) purchased by food and other companies to contain their products sold in retail stores.
 Many of these generic “packer jars” carried the cursive “Ball” logo on the bottom.
 For example, the photo below shows the markings on the bottom of a jar used to package honey.

-NOTE: Glass-making actually ended at the Muncie plant in 1962, but production continued at other Ball factories for years afterward.
+NOTE: Glass-making actually ended at the Muncie plant in 1962, but production continued at other Ball factories for many years afterward.
 In 1987, as a result of their merger with Indianhead Container Corporation, Ball-InCon Glass Packaging Corporation was formed and the logo “BALL” in script was discontinued on their packer ware.
 Ball-InCon (a stylized “B I” logo was used 1987-1994) became Ball Glass Container Corporation in 1994, and the cursive script “B” mark was then used for about a year (see illustrations of these two marks on page one of the Bottle Marks pages).

 In 1995, Ball-Foster Container Corporation was formed, with Ball owning 42% and Saint-Gobain owning 58% of assets (which included Saint-Gobain’s acquisition of Foster-Forbes Glass Company at that time) in the merger.
 The mark “BF” was then used, 1995-2000.

 In 1996 Ball Corporation sold its interest in its remaining glass plants to Saint-Gobain and left the glass business altogether to pursue other industries.
 Most of the former Ball Bros glass plants then became part of Saint-Gobain Container Corporation (subsidiary of Saint-Gobain), later called Verallia.
-This webpage ( https://www.verallia.com/en/our-group/about/ ) points to the current incarnation of Verallia [2021] which produces glass in Europe, but no longer in the US.

 Their glass containers made in the United States (2000 -c.
 2014) may be found with the “SG” mark, and afterward (probably with a gradual phasing in c.2014 – c.
 2016) with the “upside down Omega” or horseshoe-like logo used by Ardagh Group (see that mark in the “U” listings on Page Five ).

-Verallia North America (VNA) was acquired by Ardagh Group (based in Luxembourg) as of April 11, 2014, and all of these glass manufacturing facilities are currently (2021) under that banner.
+Verallia North America (VNA) was acquired by Ardagh Group (based in Luxembourg) as of April 11, 2014, and all of these glass manufacturing facilities are currently (2024) under that banner.

 ARDAGH GROUP PLANTS

-The Ardagh Group currently (2023) operates 13 glass container manufacturing plants within the United States.
+The Ardagh Group currently (2024) operates 13 glass container manufacturing plants within the United States.
 They include factories operating at: Dunkirk, Indiana (operation dating from 1889) ; Port Allegany, Pennsylvania (originally Olean Glass Company, 1896-1912, Wightman Co-Operative Glass Company, 1915-1917, then Pierce Glass Company, 1917 until 1987); Sapulpa, Oklahoma (1913); Seattle, Washington (1931); Dolton, Illinois (1954); Henderson, North Carolina (1960); Burlington, Wisconsin (1965); Ruston, Louisiana (1968); Madera, California (1970); Wilson, North Carolina (1977) and Pevely, Missouri (1981).

 Also included under the Ardagh Group banner are two other glass plants, one located at Winchester, Indiana (originally Woodbury Glass Company, dating from 1904, later Thatcher Glass Manufacturing Company circa 1920, then General Glass Corporation, subsequently acquired by Anchor Hocking Glass Corporation about 1937); and the other plant at Bridgeton, New Jersey (former Leone Industries plant, acquired in March 2012).